 - During the Fellowship year, the Fellow will develop a plan to implement a public humanities project and work with community partners on that project.

-- The Fellow will present the outcomes of their research and public work to the university community in coordination with UB Humanities Institute and submit a final report to Humanities New York.
+- The Fellow will present the outcomes of their planning and public work at a free, open-to-the-public event in coordination with the UB Humanities Institute and submit reports to Humanities New York.

-Applicants must be residents of New York State and enrolled as a graduate student in a humanities discipline, broadly defined, at one of these nine universities: The City University of New York Graduate Center, Columbia University, Cornell University, New York University, SUNY Buffalo, SUNY Stony Brook, SUNY Binghamton, the University of Rochester or Syracuse University.
-Interested applicants should contact their university’s humanities center for other, university-specific, requirements.
+Applicants must be enrolled as a graduate student at one of these nine universities: University at Buffalo, CUNY Graduate Center, Columbia University, Cornell University, New York University, Stony Brook University, Binghamton University, the University of Rochester, or Syracuse University.

 DURATION & STIPEND

-Duration of the Fellowship is August 2017 to June 2018, including mandatory attendance at a two-day orientation on August 21-22, 2016 in New York City and subsequent workshops.
-The Fellowship stipend is $8,000, plus a $500 travel and research stipend.
+Duration of the Fellowship is August 2020 to June 2021, including mandatory attendance at a two-day orientation on August 17-18, 2020 in New York City and subsequent workshops.
+The Fellowship stipend is $8,000, plus a $500 professional development fund.
+It also reimburses expenses for travel to Fellowship workshops, as well as providing the possibility for up to $2,000 in seed funding for Fellows’ projects.
 The Fellowship is supported by a grant from The Andrew W. Mellon Foundation.

-The mission of Humanities New York is to help all New Yorkers become thoughtful participants in our communities by promoting critical inquiry, cultural understanding, and civic engagement.
-Founded in 1975, Humanities New York is the sole statewide proponent of public access to the humanities.
-The Council is a private 501(c)3 that receives Federal, State, and private funding.
+ABOUT HUMANITIES NEW YORK: The mission of Humanities New York is to strengthen civil society and the bonds of community, using the humanities to foster engaged inquiry and dialogue around social and cultural concerns.
+Founded in 1975, Humanities New Yorkis the state affiliate of the National Endowment for the Humanities, andis the sole statewide proponent of public access to the humanities.
+HNYis a private 501(c)3 that receives Federal, State, and private funding.